 In the first phase of the project, a Community forest covering approximately 1500 ha is being set up in the Mwenechifungwe Chiefdom.
 At a later stage, the project aims to establish an additional 2000 ha (or 2,000,000 trees) of community forests in the northern sector of the massif, aiming to build better governance and ownership among villagers by reinforcing their rights and technical capacities in forest management.
 It will support communities in sustainably managing and commercializing rural livelihoods built on natural resources (timber and NTFP) from these forests, introducing a sustainable system of benefit-sharing and promoting new agro-systems to shift away from destructive chitemene.

 To increase the well-being and climate resilience of the farming communities neighbouring the massif we will develop and diversify alternative livelihoods, potentially including beekeeping and/or poultry.
 The project will also introduce and optimize sustainable agricultural production, exploring native conservation agricultural techniques (for example in-field composting and crop rotation) to shift away from destructive chitemene millet farming.

 We aim for a behavioural shift in these farming communities which will allow forest conservation and restoration to take place in the long term.
-We aspire that the Wildlife and Environmental Conservation Society of Zambia (WECZ) has the capacity and know-how to permanently oversee and safeguard the socio-economic and agro-environmental future of this landscape.
+We aspire that the Wildlife and Environmental Conservation Society of Zambia (WECSZ) has the capacity and know-how to permanently oversee and safeguard the socio-economic and agro-environmental future of this landscape.